Stenaelurillus iubatus: Taxonomy

 Stenaelurillus iubatus was first described by Wanda Wesołowska and Anthony Russell-Smith in 2011.
 It is one of over 500 species identified by the Polish arachnologist Wesołowska.
-The genus Stenaelurillus was first raised by Eugène Simon in 1885.
+It was an allocated to the genus Stenaelurillus, first raised by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
+It was placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia by Wayne Maddison in 2015.
 In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
 The species name derives from the Latin for mane and recalls the hairs behind the male's eye field.

 Description

-The spider is medium sized.
+The spider is medium-sized.
 The male has a cephalothorax that measures 2.7 mm in length and between 1.8 and 2.0 mm in width.
 It has a dark brown oval carapace that is covered in dark scales, except for two stripes of white scales on the thorax, and edged with white streaks.
 The abdomen is oval, black-brown, between 2.3 and 2.6 mm long and 1.65 and 1.9 mm wide, with large bristles lining the back.
 The shape of the abdomen differs from other species of Stenaelurillus, which are typically oblong.
 The eye field is black, with distinctive dense fawn hairs.
 The clypeus is black.
 The spinnerets are brown and the pedipalps are blackish brown, covered in dense black hairs.
 It can be distinguished from other members of the genus by its ribbon-shaped embolus and presence of a hairy mane around the eye field.

 The female is very similar to Stenaelurillus pilosus, with one of the original examples later being recognised as a paratype of this species.
 It is similar in size to the male, with a cephalothorax between 2.8 and 2.95 mm long and 2.0 and 2.15 mm wide and an abdomen between 3.0 and 3.25 in long and 2.2 and 2.55 mm wide.
 The carapace is slightly pear-shaped and has indistinct light streaks.
 The eye field has long brown bristles.
 The abdomen is grey-brown with a light heart-shaped spot on the end.
 The epigyne is highly sclerotized and has a narrow pocket and widely separated copulatory openings.
 The epigyne distinguishes it from other spiders.